krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 ### 4. Medical Device Vulnerability Risk Scoring

 "Not all CVEs are equal.
-LuminetIQ considers device location (isolated vs internet-facing), compensating controls, and exploitability to provide realistic risk scores."
+The Seed considers device location (isolated vs internet-facing), compensating controls, and exploitability to provide realistic risk scores."

 ### 5. Guest WiFi Compliance